m-ender/retina/README.md

 ## How does it work?

-Retina takes one or two filenames as command-line arguments and has several different modes of operation.
+Retina takes one or two filenames (*pattern* and optionally *replacement*) as command-line arguments and has several different modes of operation.
+Instead of filenames, you can also supply the pattern and/or replacement directly on the command line, by using the common `-e` flag.
+So all of the following are valid invocations:

+    Retina ./pattern.rgx
+    Retina -e "foo.*"
+    Retina ./pattern.rgx ./replacement.rpl
+    Retina ./pattern.rgx -e "bar"
+    Retina -e "foo.*" ./replacement.rpl
+    Retina -e "foo.*" -e "bar"

 In any case, the input to the program will be read from the standard input stream.

 ### The Pattern File